javAlborz/SteamSentimentMLOps/reports/README.md

 >
 > Answer:

-Every time we would run a new experiment, hydra would create a new folder with the config file used for that run.
-That way we could keep track of each model and all the used parameters to train it
+We use config files.
+For every experiment, hydra created a new folder with the settings of that run, so it was possible to check the hyperparameters for that experiment.
+With this alternative it was possible to simplify the iteration and improvement process for the training and thus try to extract the maximum from the provided model.

 ### Question 14